UMAprotocol/UMIPs/UMIPs/umip-107.md

 The default p4 value is the minimum int256 value, and is used as a "magic number" to indicate that an event-based expiry request is invalid and the contract should continue as normal.
 For example, if the question is related to a basketball game on January 6th and a settlement request comes in on January 5th, the question can not be resolved yet, and voters should return the p4 value with the magic number to reject the settlement request.

+Notice that a p3 value would never be returned earlier than the final price request time noted in the ancillary data or the requesting contract's expiration timestamp and a p4 value would never be returned after that point.
+Consider an unresolvable question like, "Was the weather nice on January 6th, 2022?"
+If the question was asked on January 7th, 2022, you would return the p3 value.
+If the same question was asked on January 5th, 2022, you would return the p4 value.

 # Implementation

 1. Voters should decode the ancillary data and attempt to interpret the UTF-8 question.